tiberius-s/eloquentJS-solutions/readme.md

 # Eloquent Javascript Exercise Solutions

-### Just a repo to host the solutions I wrote while reading through [Eloquent Javascript](http://eloquentjavascript.net/) by Marijn Haverbeke
+### A repo to host the solutions I wrote to the exercises from [Eloquent Javascript](http://eloquentjavascript.net/) by Marijn Haverbeke.

 -ts